Moskowitza/GraphQLApolloReact/readme.md

 # Pagination

 graphCMS API has a way to limit and sort our queries.
+We'll need to pass in how many to skip when we run our fetchMore function.
+For our purpose we'll skip the ones already on the page determined by the length of the post array.

 ```
 const POSTS_QUERY = gql`